95th Guards Rifle Division: Into Ukraine

 Planning for the counteroffensive, Operation Polkhovodets Rumyantsev, began almost immediately.
 Due to other Soviet offensives that had begun in July the II SS Panzer Corps had been transferred to the Donbass while the Panzergrenadier Division Großdeutschland had moved to the Oryol area.
-According to this plan the left wing of Voronezh Front, consisting of the 5th Guards, 5th Guards Tank and 1st Tank Armies, was to break through the German front along the 14km-wide sector from Trirechnoe to outside Glushinskii and then develop the attack with mobile formations in the general direction of Zolochiv and Valky, outflanking Kharkiv from the west.
+According to this plan the left wing of Voronezh Front, consisting of the 5th Guards, 5th Guards Tank and 1st Tank Armies, was to break through the German front along the 14 km-wide sector from Trirechnoe to outside Glushinskii and then develop the attack with mobile formations in the general direction of Zolochiv and Valky, outflanking Kharkiv from the west.
 The attack was to begin on August 3 and the 5th Guards Army was supported by the 28th and 57th Guards Heavy Tank Regiments (KV-1 tanks), the 13th Artillery Division and several additional artillery and mortar units.
 The 95th Guards was in the first echelon with the 9th Guards Airborne in second and the 42nd Guards acting as Zhadov's reserve.
 1st Tank Army was to enter the breach created by 5th Guards.

 The artillery preparation began at 0500 hours with a surprise 5-minute onslaught against the forward edge of the German defense, followed by a 30-minute pause then an hour of controlled registration before a methodical bombardment of key targets which lasted until 0750.
 By 0815 the infantry and heavy tanks broke into the first line of trenches behind a rolling barrage.
 By midday the forward elements of 5th Guards Army had generally reached a line from Dragunskoe to Berezov at which point they were bypassed by the lead elements of the two tank armies.
-By the end of the day the 5th Guards had advanced from 8km-12km and the German 332nd and 167th Infantry Divisions had suffered heavy losses.
+By the end of the day the 5th Guards had advanced from 8 km-12 km and the German 332nd and 167th Infantry Divisions had suffered heavy losses.
 By the end of August 5 the Army's forces had cleared the center of resistance at Tomarovka with 1st Tank Army and reached the line Striguny–Gomzino–Step.
 5th Guards was now directed toward Murafa to help isolate the Germans' Kharkiv group of forces.
 In cooperation with 5th Guards Tanks it continued to attack to the south and by the end of August 8 reached a line from Bolshaya Rogozyanka to Mironovka.
-During August 10-11 the Army did not advance and instead beat back heavy counterattacks along a line from Mironovka to Gurinovka to Krysino.
+During August 10–11 the Army did not advance and instead beat back heavy counterattacks along a line from Mironovka to Gurinovka to Krysino.
 This largely defensive fighting continued until August 17.
 Following this a large German grouping was organized in the Okhtyrka area which attempted to reach Bogodukhov but this effort collapsed by the 20th and the former city was liberated on August 25.
-Meanwhile Kharkiv was taken on August 23 and the offensive moved into its next phase.
+Meanwhile, Kharkiv was taken on August 23 and the offensive moved into its next phase.